 PEACE brings stakeholders together and raises community support to address the root cause of problems in Polk County.
 By annually focusing on a specific problem to tackle, we can work together to make our county safer, healthier, and more educated.

 Reducing Youth Arrests

 On average, residents in Polk County have to wait over 3 months to see a psychiatrist.
 As a result, hundreds of people are repeatedly hospitalized for a mental health crisis every year.
 PEACE wants to increase access to evidence-based programs that prevent this vicious, and expensive, cycle.
-Since PEACE began working on this issue, $450,000 is allocated every year to outpatient mental health services to serve those who normally wouldn't be able to afford care!
+Since PEACE began working on this issue, $1,350,000 has been allocated towards outpatient mental health services to serve those who normally wouldn't be able to afford care.

 Make a single or monthly donation directly from your bank account, credit card, or Paypal.

 We first began working on youth arrests back in 2011.
 We heard horror stories of children getting arrested for very minor offenses.
 A 6-year-old threw an eraser and got arrested for battery.
 A child who threw a paper cup at a car got arrested for launching a missile.
 Two siblings fighting over an iPad were arrested for domestic violence.

 During our research, we learned that almost 1,000 children in Polk County were being arrested every year and criminalized for a first-time minor offense.

 Post it, tweet it, share it.
 The more people you tell, the more help we can receive.